swapnanildutta/Prediction-with-Python/README.md

 # Prediction-with-Python
-The projects are made using Jupiter Notebook
+The projects are made using Jupyter Notebook